A pair-based approximation for simplicial contagion: Mean-field SIS models

 \subsection{Pair-based mean-field SIS model}

-Assuming that infected individuals are randomly distributed in the network may lead to an oversimplified approximation, as it does not account for the dynamic correlations that exist within the contact network (for example, infected nodes are more likely to come into contact with other infected nodes)~\cite{kiss2017mathematics}.
-To provide a more accurate description of the SIS dynamics on a network, one can consider a pair-based model, which incorporates these dynamic correlations.
+Assuming that infected individuals are randomly distributed in the network may be a too rough approximation, as it does not account for the dynamic correlations that exist within the contact network (e.g., infected nodes are more likely to come into contact with other infected nodes)~\cite{kiss2017mathematics}.
+To provide a more accurate description of the SIS dynamics on a network, we can consider a pair-based model, incorporating these dynamic correlations.
 In practice, one has to characterize the system dynamics at the level of pairs of nodes, describing how the expected number of edges in a given state evolves in time.
-For the SIS process, the equations describing the SIS process at the pair-level are:
+With reference to Fig.~\ref{fig:transitions_tables}, the equations describing the SIS process at the level of pairs of nodes are